StarGate01/chrzwatch-firmware/README.md

 Disassemble your watch and connect the `TX` and `RX` testpoints to the corresponding pins of a Serial-to-USB converter.
 Connect power and ground of the USB plug to the `5V` and `GND` pins of the converter.

+emove the lines ` "SERIAL", "SERIAL_ASYNCH", "SERIAL_FC"` from `mbed_app.json` to enable serial build support.
 Next, compile and upload the firmware using the `i6hrc_flashdump` environment.
-Then, open a terminal to the serial port.
+R Then, launch the script `tools/flash.dump.py`.
+The content of the flash will be downloaded to `dump.bin`.
+However, on some models I noticed the flash memory to be empty.

 #### Troubleshooting